Finding A Swimming Hole in Puglia South Of Otranto

-We walked through the fields as an act of faith until we got close enough to the water and down below we could see the lighthouse.
-With lava like rocks all the way down to the water and signs posted saying the swimming was not safe, this would not be our watering hole for a swim.
+We walked through the fields as an act of faith until we got close enough to the water.
+Down below we saw the lighthouse.
+There were lava like rocks all the way down to the water.
+Signs posted said the swimming was not safe.
+This was not our watering hole for a swim.

 Swimming In The Grotto at Porto Badisco

 The water was crystal clear.
-This could certainly serve as our swimming hole in Puglia.
-There was a small sand beach and the rest of the entry points were down lava like rocks.
-The locals seemed ok to scramble in and out over the rocks but this girl was walking in on the sand beach.
+This certainly served as a great swimming hole in Puglia.
+There was a small sand beach but the rest of the entry points were down lava like rocks.
+The locals scrambled in and out over the rocks.
+But we went in on the sand beach.
 Undressing like locals behind our towels we donned our reef shoes and headed in.
-I had still not developed tough beach feet!
+We had still not developed tough beach feet!

-This swimming hole was a great find, although we were sure it would not be quite so quiet in the middle of summer.
-The downside of off season though was that the restaurant by the beach was not open.
-Hunger would win out over being a lizard in the sun for too long.
-Time to keep moving south.
+This swimming hole was a great find.
+Although we were sure it would not be quite so quiet in the middle of summer.
+The downside of our visit in off-season was that the restaurant by the beach was not open.
+Hunger won out over being a lizard in the sun for too long.
+It was time we moved further south.

 The Thermal Spas of Santa Cesarea Terme